 5. Slowly pour in the wine, whisking until smooth, then add the beef stock mixture, whisking until incorporated and smooth...let gravy simmer, stirring constantly until it has thickened somewhat (about 10-12 minutes).

-6. Toss in the vegetables that have been set aside as well as the beef patties (including any juice that is left on the plates).
+6. Toss in the vegetables that have been set aside as well as the beef patties (including any juice that is left on the plate).
 Flip the patties once to cover in gravy and let them simmer just to heat through...serve with mashed potatoes and peas!

 * the gravy in this recipe isn't super thick...if you like the gravy a little thicker, add another tbsp. of flour when making the roux.